Fourth World (comics): 1984 reprint series

 In 1984, DC Comics reprinted Jack Kirby's original 11 issues of The New Gods in a six-issue limited series.
 The first five issues each reprinted two consecutive issues of the original series.
 The mini-series' final issue was originally intended to include a reprint of New Gods vol. 1 #11 and a new 24-page story which would conclude the series and end with both Darkseid and Orion dead.
 DC editors prevented Kirby from using his original intended ending.
 Kirby instead turned in a one-off story called "On the Road to Armagetto" which was rejected as well, due to the fact that it did not contain a definitive ending to the series.
-A 48-page new story called "Even Gods Must Die" was published instead, which in turn served as a prologue for the upcoming The Hunger Dogs graphic novel, which DC editors greenlit in order to conclude the series.
+A 48-page new story called "Even Gods Must Die" was published instead, serving as a prologue for The Hunger Dogs graphic novel, which was greenlit to conclude the series.

-The Hunger Dogs was designed to give an ending to the story of the New Gods, while fulfilling editorial mandates that the New Gods be kept alive in order to ensure future use of the characters by later writers.
-It incorporated several pages from the unpublished "On the Road to Armagetto" story and brought Kirby's New Gods series to a close as the final battle between Orion and Darkseid is averted when the "hunger dogs", the tortured citizens of Apokolips, finally overthrow Darkseid and his regime, forcing Darkseid and his allies into exile.
+The Hunger Dogs was designed to give an ending to the story of the New Gods, while fulfilling editorial mandates that the New Gods be kept alive to ensure future use of the characters by later writers.
+It incorporated several pages from the unpublished "On the Road to Armagetto" story and brought Kirby's New Gods series to a close as the "hunger dogs", the citizens of Apokolips, overthrow Darkseid.